 One of the big rules of property purchases is to understand exactly what you are getting for your money.

 This is the reason your solicitor will carry out searches, and it is why you will instruct a surveyor to report on the property’s condition.
-It is also the reason you will ask the seller of the property to answer certain questions, the answers to which should draw out any potential problems.
+It is also the reason you will require the seller of the property to answer certain questions, the answers to which should draw out any potential problems.

 If you think you have a property misrepresentation issue, contact us today.

 At Eric Robinson Solicitors our specialist lawyers can provide a no-obligation, fixed-fee one-hour interview for £125 plus VAT to help you establish and understand your legal position.
 If you decide to instruct us beyond this initial meeting then we will discuss with you the various funding options that may be available and we will help you find the one to suit you.

 Your message has been received.
 We will get back to you shortly.Send another enquiry